HenryVanToledo/COSC1076-A2/README.md

 Major Enhancements:

 #Henry:
-- Traversale of LinkedList from front to back as well as back to front.
+- Traversale of LinkedList from forwards and backwards.
-- Head to tail can be seen in display() within LinkedList.cpp
+- forwards can be seen in display() within LinkedList.cpp
-- Tail to head (reverse) can be seen in remove() function within LinkedList.cpp
+- Reverse can be seen in displayReverse() function within LinkedList.cpp